0xJs/0xjs.github.io/_posts/2022-12-11-What-is-the-MFA-status-of-your-users.md

 ```

 ### Get-AzureADPrivilegedRolesMembers
 We got an overview of all roles used within Azure, the member count and listing the members, but what about privileged roles?
 There is a warning in Microsoft Security Center which recommends MFA for atleast [these](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-admin-mfa) privileged roles.
-So I created the PowerShell cmdlet `Get-AzureADPrivilegedRolesMembers` which searches recursivly through all these roles and return all user objects.
+So I created the PowerShell cmdlet `Get-AzureADPrivilegedRolesMembers` which searches recursivly through all these roles and return all user object:

 ```powershell
 Function Get-AzureADPrivilegedRolesMembers{